 Read more

 We are delighted to announce the further strengthening of our team at MEDtech Ingenieur: Since January 15, 2026, Lea Schöppach has been supporting us in the areas of quality management, testing, and production engineering.
-With her sound training in medical technology and her enthusiasm for quality and technical precision, Lea brings valuable experience to the team. ...
+With her solid training in medical technology and her enthusiasm for quality and technical precision, she brings valuable expertise to the team. ...

 Read more